bbancheri/AWS-Cloud-Practitioner-Essentials-English/Module 08 - Princing and Support/README.md

 About
 ------------
-In thso section, we learn more about `AWS Free Tier` program (Always Free, 12 months Free and Trials), the  AWS princing and `ÀWS Pricing Calculator`, the `AWS Billing & Cost Management dashboard`, the Consolidated billing with `AWS Organisations`, `AWS Budget`, `AWS Cost Explorer` , severals levels of `AWS Support plans` and the `AWS Marketplace`.
+In thso section, we learn more about `AWS Free Tier` program (Always Free, 12 months Free and Trials), the  AWS princing and `ÀWS Pricing Calculator`, the `AWS Billing & Cost Management dashboard`, the `consolidated billing` with `AWS Organisations`, `AWS Budget`, `AWS Cost Explorer` , severals levels of `AWS Support plans` and the `AWS Marketplace`.

 Hight light of the part
 --